 1. Youth leaders must trust and be trustworthy.

 First, you need to trust people.
 Then people need to trust you.
 Unfortunately, youth pastors in general don’t have a very trustworthy reputation.
 They often have a fly-by-the-seat mentality and a difficult time trusting others.
 When you trust people, they tend to trust you in return.

-Extending trust is one of the best ways to create trust when it is not there.
-If you break trust with others, you might as well consider leaving your current ministry position.
-Trust is the glue that creates for a healthy and impactful ministry.
-Without trust, nothing you are doing in your youth ministry will work nor stick.
+Extending trust is one of the best ways to create trust when it’s absent.
+If you break trust with others, you might as well leave your current ministry position.
+Trust is the glue that creates a healthy, impactful ministry.
+Without trust, nothing you do will work or stick.

 This is simple, yet most youth leaders fall short.
-Returning phone calls, emails, showing up to meetings (on time), fulfilling commitments, having office hours, managing home life and staying healthy is all a part of being reliable.
-Reliability is something that youth pastors must have in order to provide sustainability, trustworthiness and consistency in their youth ministry.
+Returning calls, emails, showing up (on time), fulfilling commitments, having office hours, managing home life, and staying healthy are all part of being reliable.
+Reliability proves that a youth pastor has sustainability, trustworthiness, and consistency.

 The single biggest structural problem facing leaders of meetings is the tendency to throw every type of issue that needs to be discussed into the same meeting, like a bad stew with too many random ingredients. –Patrick Lencioni

-You will never be over authority if you don’t know how to be under authority.
+One of America’s best senior pastors, Andy Stanley, tells youth pastors: You will never be over authority if you don’t know how to be under authority.